deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18860/index.md

 > </details>

-> The table presents the performance comparison of Llama3-8B-Instruct with varying numbers of masked retrieval heads on factuality evaluation tasks, showing the impact of masked retrieval heads on factuality.
+> The table shows the performance comparison of Llama3-8B-Instruct model on factuality evaluation tasks with varying numbers of masked retrieval heads.

 {{< table-caption >}}